digitalinteraction/Design4Climate-DIS24/index.md

 Depending on the number and quality of submissions we intend to invite the authors of Extended Abstracts to develop them either into a book chapter or a journal special issue manuscript.

-**Deadline for submissions is xx.
-We will review your submissions and get back to you by xx.**
+**Deadline for submissions is 27th of May.
+We will review your submissions and get back to you by 7th of June.**

 If you have any queries, please contact: